murltrainham/UW_Read_Me_Generator/Develop/markdown_output.md

 ## Installation
 You must have inquirer 8.2.4 installed to make this work!
 ## Usage
 To use you must open a new terminal on index.js.
 Then you type node index.js into the terminal.
-If successful you will recive user prompts to generate your README.md
+If successful you will recive user prompts to generate your README.md.
+The name of your file will be markdown_output.md.
+The content can either be copy and pasted into a default README.md, or you can rename it README.md and overwrite the default GitHub README.md.
 ## Test
 None.
 It either works or it doesnt.
 ## Contributing Guidelines